cTraymany/country-cli/README.md

 # Around the World 🌏

 Use this simple CLI application to Learn about a new country!
-Search by calling-code in order to view 5 data points per country gathered through scraping REST Countries API.
+Search by calling-code to view 5 data points per country gathered through scraping REST Countries API.
 Each country’s data is parsed to retrieve nested information for display using Ruby.

 ## Getting Started